What in the World Is Causing the Retail Meltdown of 2017?

 1. People are simply buying more stuff online than they used to.

 The simplest explanation for the demise of brick-and-mortar shops is that Amazon is eating retail.
 Between 2010 and last year, Amazon’s sales in North America quintupled from $16 billion to $80 billion.
-Sears’ revenue last year was about $22 billion; so you could say Amazon has grown by three Sears in six years.
+Sears’ revenue last year was about $22 billion, so you could say Amazon has grown by three Sears in six years.
 Even more remarkable, according to several reports, half of all U.S. households are now Amazon Prime subscribers.

 But the full story is bigger than Amazon.
 Online shopping has done well for a long time in media and entertainment categories, like books and music.
 But easy return policies have made online shopping cheap, easy, and risk-free for consumers in apparel, which is now the largest e-commerce category.
-The success of startups like Casper, Bonobos, and Warby Parker (in beds, clothes, and glasses, respectively) has forced physical-store retailers to offer similar deals and convenience online.
+The success of start-ups like Casper, Bonobos, and Warby Parker (in beds, clothes, and glasses, respectively) has forced physical-store retailers to offer similar deals and convenience online.

 What’s more, mobile shopping, once an agonizing experience of typing private credit-card digits in between pop-up ads, is getting easier thanks to apps and mobile wallets.
 Since 2010, mobile commerce has grown from 2 percent of digital spending to 20 percent.